GiorgioMendieta/Word_Guessr/README.md

   - Get random words to play
   - Check if submitted word exists
   - Display definition at the end of game
+- **Local Storage**
+  - Theme
+  - Submitted words
+- **User accounts**
+  - Register & Log-in
+  - Store them in a SQLite database
+  - Encrypt passwords by salting them and using a hash (SHA-256)

 ## Planned Features (To-do)

 - **Storage**